MultiverseLearningProducts/swe/src/mod2/wk2/day4.md

 ## Understand the basics of HTTP

-Knowledge of HTTP is not required for the exam, but does helps explain what GET and POST do.
+> Knowledge of HTTP is not required for the exam, but does helps explain what GET and POST do.

 The web is one big collection resources: HTML files, JavaScript file, images, videos, etc. When you request one of these resources, the HTTP protocol handles the request and response exchange between the client and the server.
 When you load a webpage, numerous HTTP requests will be made to the server for each resource.
 Once the request has been fulfilled (i.e. the resource has been sent to the client), the connection is closed.

 ![](https://cdn.tutsplus.com/net/authors/jeremymcpeak/http1-request-response.png)

-> Open up Chrome, go to the network tab and refresh the page.
-You will see the HTTP requests here.
+> To see HTTP requests in action, open up Chrome, go to the network tab and refresh the page

 You can read more about HTTP [here](https://docs.google.com/presentation/d/1OFtwlhE-3qTp7qid4m7wlV2iKMvHQF_SYf2rbD_caKA/edit?usp=sharing).

 ## Understand the URL pattern

+> Knowledge of the URL pattern is not required for the exam, but helps to understand the difference between GET and POST

 The Uniform Resource Locator (URL) is used to find the resource on the internet.